jshun/ligra/README.md

 $ ln -s Makefile.ligra+ Makefile #if using Ligra+
 ```

-Recommended environment
+Compilers

 * Intel icpc compiler
 * g++ &gt;= 4.8.0 with support for Cilk+,
+* OpenMP

 To compile with g++ using Cilk, define the environment variable
 CILK.
 To compile with icpc, define the environment variable MKLROOT
 and make sure CILK is not defined.
-To compile with g++ with no
+To compile with OpenMP, define the
-parallel support, make sure CILK, MKLROOT and OPENMP are not
+environment variable OPENMP and make sure CILK and MKLROOT are not
 defined.
 Using Cilk+ seems to give the best parallel performance in
 our experience.

-Alternative
-* OpenMP

-To compile with OpenMP, define the environment variable OPENMP and
+To compile with g++ with no parallel support, make
-make sure CILK and MKLROOT are not defined.
+sure CILK, MKLROOT and OPENMP are not defined.

 Note: OpenMP support in Ligra has not been thoroughly tested.
 If you
 experience any errors, please send an email to [Julian